brenton-leighton/multiple-cursors.nvim/README.md

 - In insert or replace mode, anything to do with tabs may not behave correctly, in particular if you are using less common options
 - Cursors may not be positioned correctly when moving up or down over extended characters
 - When using the mouse to add a cursor to an extended character, the cursor may be added to the next character
+- When virtual cursors are locked, switching to or from visual mode won't update the virtual cursors and should be avoided
 - Please use the [Issues](https://github.com/brenton-leighton/multiple-cursors.nvim/issues) page to report issues, and please include any relevant Neovim options